martinmcbride/generativepy/README.md

 * Fix bug is extents for `of_xy_function`.
 * Axes.transform_from_graph can accept a point or a sequence of points.
+* Allow axes labels to be positioned around edges of graph if required.

 ## Version 24.04 notes